DataDog/documentation/content/en/network_monitoring/performance/setup.md

 With NPM, you can map network communication between containers, pods, and services over the Istio service mesh.

-Datadog monitors every aspect of your Istio environment, so you can also
+Datadog monitors every aspect of your Istio environment, so you can also:
-- Assess the health of Envoy and Istio control plane with [logs][6]
+- Assess the health of Envoy and the Istio control plane with [logs][6]
 - Break down the performance of your service mesh with request, bandwidth, and resource consumption [metrics][6]
 - Drill into distributed traces for applications transacting over the mesh with [APM][7]